-It was only after several years of involvement in a few demanding and controlling church groups that we became fully aware, on a personal level, of the many tactics used to try and manipulate the masses.
-We came to understand that there are literal SIGNS that a group or person, especially those who are religious-based, display that shows they are acting cultic and NOT how the Bible proscribes.
+It was only after several years of involvement in a few demanding and controlling church groups that we became fully aware, on a personal level, of the many tactics used by a true cult.
+We came to understand that there are literal SIGNS that a group or person, especially those who are religious-based, display that shows they are acting like a cult and NOT how the Bible proscribes.

 Below is a short, but by no means complete, list of signs of a cult.
 If you find that more than just a few seem to apply to a church, group or outreach you are considering involvement in, you may wish to seriously reconsider getting involved.
 You can, of course, deny that such signs exist.
 Denial, however, does not make them go away and you may rue the day you decided to entangle yourself with such people.